chuckmasterson/chuckmasterson.github.io/_posts/2017-09-21-attempts-at-redwood.md

   - The peace of a rainstorm
   - The peace of a violent wind
 ^
-- The air is filled each dawn
+- Their air is filled each dawn
   - And each dusk
   - And each moment between,
 - The short endlessness of twenty-four hours